lee2sman/now/README.md

 => [home](..)

-### Fellow at NYU Engelberg Center
-I am a fellow at the [NYU Engelberg Center](https://www.law.nyu.edu/centers/engelberg/team) on Innovation Law and Policy.
-As part of this fellowship I will expand new episodes on the digital commons on the Artists and Hackers podcast.

 ### Research / Organizing

 I'm a professor of New Media and Computer Science at [Purchase College](https://www.purchase.edu/live/profiles/2060-lee-tusman).
-I'm currently on junior sabbatical.

-As part of my sabbatical I am working on developing tools for DIY arts organizations and assisting in archiving, oral history, photogrammetry and other projects.
+I am working on developing tools for DIY arts organizations and assisting in archiving, oral history, photogrammetry and other projects.
 See [ongoing project notes](https://github.com/lee2sman/archiving-artist-spaces/).

 ### Code sketching

-For the past 3 years I've engaged in [code sketching](https://leetusman.com/everyday/), sometimes daily, other times weekly or monthly.
-Many of these are generative projects.
-Some of these turn into completed projects for public presentation or exhibition.
+For the past 3 1/2 years I've engaged in [code sketching](https://leetusman.com/everyday/).
+Almost every day I work on my projects in a ‘code-sketching’ kind of way.
+Like a painter in their studio, I work on these sequentially, trying new things, iterating on past projects, or striking into new territory.
+Most often these are web-based artworks, but also archives, tools, zines, games or other experiments.
+Some of these grow into larger projects and others stay as small sketches.

 ### Artists and Hackers

 A [podcast](https://www.artistsandhackers.org) that I'm hosting.
+For Season 2 I worked with the Engelberg Center for Innovation Law and Policy.

 ### Babycastles

 [Babycastles](https://www.babycastles.com) is a 10+ year NYC based collective fostering and amplifying diverse voices in videogame culture.
-We have an art space in Union Square, Manhattan, and are active online.
-I'm part of the organizing collective that helps run the space and puts together public programs.
-I currently organize the Babycastles Academy workshops: low-cost or free online workshops on a variety of topics of interest to our community.
 We've held 25+ workshops so far since the start of the pandemic.
 Topics: livecoding, game design, goal-setting, writing grants, protester safety, and more.
-[Video archive](https://www.youtube.com/playlist?list=PLJzpMnmDTJIUBNOpzI5qdPJ1cXhITBSq-) [Notes](https://github.com/babycastles/Babycastles-Academy).
-We were awarded a grant from the NYC Dep't of Cultural Affairs.
-I also help organize our new  - - - aka (blank) - in - Residency Program supported by Max Neely-Cohen.
+[Video archive](https://www.youtube.com/playlist?list=PLJzpMnmDTJIUBNOpzI5qdPJ1cXhITBSq-)

 # THEN

+## August 2022

+I returned as resident with Flux Factory at ARoS Museum in Aarhus, Denmark, leading [Web World and Cooperative Computing community site](https://leetusman.com/web-world/) on August 4 at ARoS and Freewrite: Web Jam Session at Mixr on August 13.
+Both events were co-led with Anders Visti, co-presented with the organization Code&Share[], Aarhus.

+I performed live coding music and a generative audiovisual software simulation work for [i would die 2 u](https://www.fluxfactory.org/event/i-would-die-2-u/) at the ARoS Museum auditorium, along with composer and instrument designer Daniel Fishkin on Daxophone with live electronics.

+At ARoS I created the [Radio Free Aarhus](https://leetusman.com/everyday/250/) audiozine.

+## July 2022

+I spoke at Narrascope conference.
+My talk is [Fantasy Filing Systems: Interactive Narratives of the OS](https://www.youtube.com/watch?v=Vs1aZJpXDog) and my [slides](https://docs.google.com/presentation/d/e/2PACX-1vTTyyC6HQu-mKtJqtjznhpPbSJ647nQB2F3XqasY6jsFTe-0reUg9k1oOgAWwxuBskv4Zsvgy0sRGsu/pub?start=false&loop=false&delayms=3000#slide=id.p) are online.

 ## June 2022

+Sleeping Through The Pandemic was presented at [Console-ing Passions](https://www.console-ingpassions.org/) conference curated by Anastasia Salter for University of Central Florida in Orlando.

 ## May 2022